adolfodelarosades/Curso_MongoDB_University/Chapter2_MongoDB_QueryLanguage_Atlas.md

 ## 21. Práctica de laboratorio 2.4: Consultas en campos de array, Parte 1

+Lab 2.4: Queries on Array Fields, Part 1

+**Problem:**

+Explore the movieDetails collection that you loaded into your Atlas sandbox cluster and then issue a query to answer the following question.
+How many movies in the movieDetails collection list "Family" among its genres?

+You will find the [`count()`](https://docs.mongodb.com/manual/reference/method/cursor.count/) method useful in answering this question using the mongo shell.

+Choose the best answer:

+* 20

+* 57

+* 124 :+1:

+* 200

+* 277

 ## 22. Práctica de laboratorio 2.5: Consultas en campos de array, Parte 2

 ## 23. Tema: Cursores